thegoatinthemachine/thegoatinthemachine.github.io/work_experiences/2019-09-harbor_springs-systems_engineer.md

  - Use git to keep scripts, configuration, and documentation in version control.

-Use Bash, Perl, and Powershell, and Ansible scripting to perform and automate administrative tasks:
+Use Bash, Perl, Powershell, and Ansible scripting to perform and automate administrative tasks:
  - Writing updated OS deployment data to USB drives (project lead).
  - Erasure, refresh, and upgrade of intel and arm-based macOS (project lead).